-The main advantages of this technique are, as mentioned before, the abstraction layers it allows us to create as well as composition and more reusable and readable code.
-Most of the 30 seconds of code snippets are based on the idea of higher-order functions, as they promote small, easily digestible functions that can be easily composed to create more complex logic and are highly reusable.
+The main advantages of this technique are abstraction, composition, code reusability and readability.
+Most of the 30 seconds of code snippets are built with higher-order functions in mind.
+They are small, easily digestible functions that are highly reusable and can be composed to create more complex logic.

 That being said, we can take a look at an example, utilizing some very simple functions:

 const add = (a, b) => a + b; const isEven = num => num % 2 === 0; const data = [2, 3, 1, 5, 4, 6]; const evenValues = data.filter(isEven); // [2, 4, 6] const evenSum = data.filter(isEven).reduce(add); // 12

 In this example, we define two simple functions that we then use as callbacks in